xue1wu/xue1wu.github.io/_posts/2023-03-15-boboli-garden.md

 tags: [documentation,sample]
 image: boboli_garden.jpg
 ---
+After my journey to Florence, Italy, alongside my best friend, I painted this captivating scene that encapsulates my emotions:

-Dear all, I am in the tree wall passage.
-A gust of wind embraces you, rustling your clothes and even giving a sensation of being pushed back.
-Through the floating tree wall cracks ahead, the sandy sunlight filters in.
-It may not be warm, but there is a comforting scent of plants in the air.
+A gentle breeze envelops you, caressing your garments and gently nudging you backward.
+Amidst the cracks in the floating wall of trees, the soft, sandy sunlight filters in, casting a tranquil ambiance.
+Though the temperature may not be warm, there lingers a soothing scent of blooming flora in the air.

-Passing through the passage, there is a tranquil, windless little garden with a tinkling fountain.
-Is there anyone in the garden?
-I don't know.
+As you traverse the passageway, you stumble upon a serene and windless little garden adorned with a tinkling fountain.
+Is there someone else present within this haven?
+That remains uncertain.

-However, red leaves have unexpectedly appeared on the tree wall.
-Who brought them or where did they come from?
-Could it be the wind?
+However, a surprising array of crimson leaves has inexplicably materialized upon the tree wall.
+Whence did they originate, and who was responsible?
+Could it be the whimsical hand of the wind itself?

-The garden after the fierce wind is a memory, a dream, a secret garden of the painter.
+The garden, transformed by the tempestuous gusts, stands now as a cherished memory, a realm of reverie, a clandestine sanctuary curated by the artist.